-You can build a menu in many ways, by using Tabs, Button, or Link components in a layout, or a component such as Grid.
+You can build a menu in many ways, by using the Tabs, Button, or Link components in a layout, or a component such as Grid.

 // A layout with a menu and a content area HorizontalLayout mainLayout = new HorizontalLayout(); // Create a vertical menu Tabs tabs = new Tabs(); tabs.setOrientation(Tabs.Orientation.VERTICAL); // Add the menu items (simplified) tabs.add(new Tab("Hello World"), new Tab("Card List"), new Tab("About")); // The selection will be displayed here Div content = new Div(); content.add("Content will be here"); mainLayout.add(tabs, content); add(mainLayout);

-The AppLayout component gives a basic layout for the main view of an application.
+The App Layout component gives a basic layout for the main view of an application.
 It has a menu area, as well as a content area controlled by the menu.
-It fully works with routing to provide navigation between content views.
+It provides full navigation functionality between content views using routing.

-The starter applications created with the Vaadin application builder by default use the AppLayout to handle the main view.
+By default, starter applications created with Vaadin Start use App Layout to handle the main view.

 See Routing and Navigation for an introduction to routing.

 UIs can also be implemented using declarative templates.
-See Using Templates to learn more.
+See Templates to learn more.